"We learned about gratitude and humility - that so many people had a hand in our success, from the teachers who inspired us to the

 Step 1: Hook -- Create a Classroom Talking Circle

 To engage your students in restorative practices, join them in sitting in a circle and ask them what is different about sitting this way as opposed to sitting in rows.
 After hearing from several students, tell them that this formation promotes equality and respect, regardless of student or teacher status, and that the idea of talking circles is derived from indigenous peoples worldwide as a form of peaceful mediation.
-Learn more about the indigenous origins of talking circles and their use in restorative practices here.

 Prompt circle dialogue with questions that will help everyone in the classroom form connections with each other.
 Keep the questions relevant and open-ended, such as "Who do you respect, and why?" or "What would you not want to change about your life, and why?"
-Pages 9-15 of this guide will help you to construct a great classroom circle, and this video (9:31) will show you a successful circle in action in a high school setting. |
+This video (9:31) will show you a successful circle in action in a high school setting. |

 Step 2: Videos and Other Teacher Resources

-For high school classes, play David Foster Wallace’s “This is Water” (22:43) speech to help students better understand themselves and their relationships with peers, adults, neighbors, and the world.
-You can also have them read the speech here.
+For high school classes, play David Foster Wallace’s “This Is Water” (22:40) speech to help students better understand themselves and their relationships with peers, adults, neighbors, and the world.
 "This is Water" focuses on the idea of recognizing everyone as a human being with his or her own hopes, agendas, and motives, and asks that we move away from typical self-centered thoughts, behaviors, and attitudes.
 It also discusses the importance of thinking about and learning how to navigate different situations.
 It provides a powerful argument for restorative practices, which are based on empathy and understanding.
-We recommend reviewing this Restorative Practices document to learn next steps in introducing the concept to the whole school through various workshops and continuous professional development. |

 Step 3: Standards-Based Exercise: Honesty Posters